mwhicks1/mhicks-www/content/courses/_index.md

   # for single-sidebar layout
   sidebar:
     text_link_label: View recent courses
-    text_link_url: /course/
+    text_link_url: /courses/
     show_sidebar_adunit: false # show ad container
 ---

-** No content below YAML for the course _index.
+** No content below YAML for the courses _index.
 This file provides front matter for the listing page layout and sidebar content.
-It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside course/.
+It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside courses/.
 You may still override any of these by changing them in a page's front matter.**